Search Results for

 • (unmanaged) - Intent will not add, change or remove the ManagePackageVersionsCentrally property in the .csproj file.

 • (unspecified) - Intent will ensure there is no ManagePackageVersionsCentrally property in the .csproj file removing it if necessary.
-Version attributes will be added to PackageReference items depending on whether or not the Solution has the CPM option set.
+Version attributes will be added to PackageReference items depending on whether the Solution has the CPM option set.

 • false - Intent will ensure the ManagePackageVersionsCentrally property is present with a value of false and regardless of the the Solution's CPM setting, Version attributes will always be added to PackageReference items.